Tijl Beckand: Career

-He presented two seasons of the quiz show De 1% Quiz in 2022, the Dutch version of the British quiz show The 1% Club.
+Beckand presented two seasons of the quiz show De 1% Quiz in 2022, the Dutch version of the British quiz show The 1% Club.
 In 2023, he presented the first season of De Moeite Waard?!, a show which follows people attempting to flip a house.
-He presented the show Tijl in het voetspoor van Richard Wagner about composer Richard Wagner in 2024.
+Beckand presented the show Tijl in het voetspoor van Richard Wagner about composer Richard Wagner in 2024.
+He also presented the quiz show Waar Gaat Het Over? in 2023 and 2024.
+The show aired in the summer during the summer break of the soap opera Goede tijden, slechte tijden.

+Beckand published the children's picture book Een huis voor Sinterklaas in 2025.
+The story features Sinterklaas.